Implementing self-administration of medicines

 Published Last updated See all updates

-Patients under hospital care should be supported to continue self-administering unless there are good reasons why they are unable to
+Individuals receiving healthcare should be supported to continue to self-administer existing/new medications unless there are reasons why they are unable to

 Assessing the risk